In case you need to translate a document for an application, we invite you to read the information below:

-If the document bears an electronic signature from a public entity, it can be legalized or apostilled directly in the Ministry of Foreign Affairs (MINREL).
-It is important that you translate your document from English to Spanish prior to submitting the documents.
+- If the document has an electronic signature from a public organization, you may legalize it or get the apostille in the “Ministerio de Relaciones Exteriores” (MINREL).
+It is important for you to translate the document.

-- If the document bears a traditional signature and is to be presented in a member country of the 1961 Hague Convention, it should also be legalized and apostilled at the designated institution.
+- If the document has a physical signature and it is going to be submitted in a country that is not part of the Haya Agreement countries of 1961, you must legalize it and get the apostille at the corresponding institution.

-The Translations Department translates from a foreign language into Spanish and vice versa.
-In addition, it provides interpretation services for special events such as marriage celebrations taking place in the city of Santiago.
+- The translation department makes the translations from a foreign language to Spanish and vice versa.
+In addition, it provides interpretation services for different events such as marriages in Santiago.